AidySun/deep_learning/README.md

       - `floor()` rounding is used

   - Pooling
-    - comnine multiple neuron clusters into a single neuron
+    - combine multiple neuron clusters into a single neuron
     - `max` and `avg`

   - Fully connected